exmnx/STA-HW/README.md

-# STA-ISLR-HW
+# Data Analysis Work

+This repository is dedicated to most of the work I have done in classes listed below.
+This includes Loading in data, preparing data, data partitioning, fitting data to various models, and analyzing the results.

-Homework from Statistical Foundations of Data Science and Artificial Intelligence I and statistical learning some questions from the ISLR.
+- Statistical Foundations of Data Science and Artificial Intelligence I
+- Statistical Learning
-Other Homworks are from Computer processing of Stat Data
+- Computer processing of Statistical Data

-Note: Most questions are given by my professor, so I will mostly be explaining what I am doing.